 \section{INTRODUCTION}

-Optically pumped atomic magnetometers mainly extract magnetic field information based on the interaction between light and atoms$^{1-3}$, which have been widely used in military, medicine, space magnetic measurement, atomic gyroscope and basic physics research due to its outstanding advantages such as high sensitivity, fast response speed and portability$^{4-8}$.
-According to their various working principles, optically pumped atomic magnetometers are mainly composed of the spin-exchange relaxation-free (SERF) atomic magnetometer$^{9}$, the nonlinear magneto-optical rotation(NMOR) atomic magnetometer$^{10}$, the coherent population trapping (CPT) atomic magnetometer$^{11}$, the Mx magnetometer$^{12}$, the Mz magnetometer$^{13}$, and etc.
+Optically pumped atomic magnetometers mainly extract magnetic field information based on the interaction between light and atoms$^{1-3}$, which have been widely used in military, medicine, space magnetic measurement, atomic gyroscope and basic physics research due to their outstanding advantages such as high sensitivity, fast response speed and portability$^{4-8}$.
+According to their various working principles, optically pumped atomic magnetometers are mainly composed of the spin-exchange relaxation-free (SERF) atomic magnetometer$^{9}$, the nonlinear magneto-optical rotation(NMOR) atomic magnetometer$^{10}$, the coherent population trapping (CPT) atomic magnetometer$^{11}$, the Mx magnetometer$^{12}$, the Mz magnetometer$^{13}$, etc.

-CCSs with low noise and excellent stability have important applications in metrology, quantum precision measurement, search for neutron electric dipole moment$^{14-15}$ and basic physics research.
+Constant-current sources(CCSs) with low noise and excellent stability have important applications in metrology, quantum precision measurement, search for neutron electric dipole moment$^{14-15}$ and basic physics research.
 Current noise levels can be used to evaluate the characteristics of CCSs.
-Traditionally, the current noise characteristics of CCSs can be characterized indirectly based on Ohm's law.
+Traditionally, the current noise of CCSs can be characterized indirectly based on Ohm's law.
 A constant current is applied to a high-precision resistance through a CCS.
 By analyzing the voltage signal noise on the resistance over a period of time, the current noise of the CCS can be deduced from Ohm's law.
-However, the resistivity maybe be affected by temperature fluctuation, which can affect the measurement results.
+However, the resistivity may be affected by thermal noise of resistance, which can affect the measurement results.
 Atoms are the most sensitive measurement media in nature.
-Based on the high sensitivity atomic magnetometer, the magnetic field can be accurately measured and the current noise of CCSs can be further characterized.
+Based on the high sensitivity atomic magnetometer, the magnetic field can be accurately measured and the current noise of CCSs can be more precisely characterized.